Digital-Avatars-and-Robotics/Rhascau/README.md

 ## Introduction

-Rhascau is a turn-based pod racing game which logic lays fully on the blockchain.
-It can be lunched on any EVM chain, [right now it is available on arbitrum goerli network](https://www.rhascau.com/).
+Rhascau is a turn-based pod racing game which logic lays fully on the Arbitrum Nova blockchain.
+It can be lunched on any EVM chain.
 Rhascau allows users to decide on the stake of the game, meaning each of the players must provide given amount of ether ( >= 0 ) before entering the match.
 Winner takes it all (reduced by the provider fee).

 ## Gameplay

-Winning the match requires doing one full lap around 1-D, 40-tile race track, counting from your spawn point.
+Winning the match requires doing one full lap around 40-tile race track, counting from your spawn point.

 ***Rules and Restrictions:***
 - Vehicles on the board can be destroyed by collision, or DESTROY skill.
 Vehicle **A** destroys vehicle **B** by moving to the tile occupied by **B**.
 - In order to win the race, vehicle must complete one lap, meaning **EXACTLY** 40 tiles.
 Vehicle can't cross the finishing line in any situation.
 - No friendly fire.
-Player **CAN NOT** destroy his own ships either with collision, or offensive skill.
+Player **CAN NOT** destroy his own ships either via collision, or offensive skill.
 - There are always 4 participants in the race, each of them starts with 2 vehicles on board, and 2 in base.
 - Skills can be used **ONLY** while moving with a vehicle that is already on the board.